Assessor FAQ

 Click Here to download Homeowner’s Exemption Application as printable PDF.

-What is the Agricultural Exemption and does it apply to my property?
+What is the Agricultural Valuation and does it apply to my property?

-The completed Agricultural Exemption Application should be turned into the Assessor’s Office by April 15th of each year.
+The completed Agricultural Valuation Application should be turned into the Assessor’s Office by April 15th of each year.

-What is the "Circuit Breaker" program and do I qualify for it?
+What is the Property Tax Reduction/"Circuit Breaker" program and do I qualify for it?

 Who Qualifies?

-- Owned and lived in a home or mobile home in Idaho that was your primary residence before April 15, 2016 (You may qualify if you lived in a care facility or nursing home.
-Contact your county assessor for information.), and
+– Owned and lived in a home or mobile home in Idaho that was your primary residence before April 15, 2023

-- Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal
+• Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal Civil Service

 ASSESSOR CONTACT